deshudiosh/PG.hips/README.md

-# PG.hips
-This repo is to share SideFX houdini scene setups I figured out on my way learning the software.
+# This repo is to share SideFX houdini scene setups I figured out on my way learning the software.
+---
+---
 ---
 ## C isolines
 [download .hipnc](C_isolines_001.md)